 Your opinion of this PAGE: [0 people like this page.]

 P3.
 Wow!
 Another full rope length up what looks from below like a super low angle crack.
-In fact you get perfect hands in a flare, tips laybacking, and a final face crux that is out a bit from your gear back in the corner.
+In fact you get perfect hands in a flare, tips laybacking, and thin face moves.
+The low angle offwidth chimney protects with hand size pieces.
+The thinning cracks above take lots of finger and small nuts.
+The final face crux is out a bit from your gear back in the corner.
 You don't really want to fall here- partly because the fall would suck and partly because you've already come this far.

 Doubles from #00- #2 camalot.
 1 #3 and 1 #4.
 Contrary to Handren's book, leave your #5 behind.